liquidprompt/liquidprompt/docs/theme/included/powerline.rst

 The ``powerline`` theme is a clone of the `Powerline prompt`_.
 It copies the `default segments`_ of the Powerline prompt for Shell.

-This prompt is a proof of (a specific) concept: that Liquidprompt can do what Powerline does, but faster.
+This prompt is a proof of (a specific) concept: that Liquid Prompt can do what Powerline does, but faster.
 That said, this is a fully usable theme.